riot-control/blog/source/_posts/2014-04-03-practical-object-oriented-design-in-ruby.markdown

 <!-- more -->

-Software applications that are easy to change should have these qualities:
+Software applications that are easy to change have these qualities:

 * **Transparent** - The consequences of change should be obvious in the code that is changing and in distant code that relies upon it.